 The Humanities, Arts, and Social Sciences (HASS) Private Music Lessons Fund assists Rensselaer students in covering the cost of private music lessons in the School of Humanities, Arts and Social Sciences (HASS).
-The cost of private music lessons are approximately $1,500 per semester, and is not included in the cost of tuition.
+The total cost of private music lessons are approximately $1,500 per semester.

 Gift options and benefits include: